Blosterhxh/simple_lora/Résumés/6°) Representation learning.md

 # Loss NT-Xent :

 C'est la loss utilisée sur CLIP, qui est bimodale contrairement aux loss précédentes car on a les embeddings d'image et de texte.
-Elle fonctionne sur le principe de l'instance discrimination : il y a une classe pour tous les textes et images.
-Pour une paire texte-image, on veut maximiser la probabilité que l'image appartienne à la classe de son texte, et que le texte appartienne à la classe de son image.
+Elle fonctionne sur le principe de l'instance discrimination : il y a une classe pour toutes les paires image/texte.
+Pour une paire, on veut maximiser la probabilité que l'image appartienne à la classe de son texte, et que le texte appartienne à la classe de son image.
 On se retrouve donc avec deux loss au lieu d'une quand on avait qu'une seule modalité.

-La loss complète maximise ces deux probabilités pour l'ensemble des pairs d'un batch.
+La loss complète maximise ces deux probabilités pour l'ensemble des paires d'un batch.
 Maximiser différentes probabilités en même temps permet de ne pas éloigner les vecteurs les uns des autres au hasard comme cela se passerait si on maximisait la proba d'une seule paire.
 Là chaque vecteur s'éloigne les uns des autres en prenant en compte le fait qu'il ne doit pas s'approcher d'une autre paire.

+# Loss NT-Xent:

+This is the loss used in CLIP, which is bimodal unlike previous losses because we have image and text embeddings.
+It works on the principle of instance discrimination: there is one class for all image/text pairs.
+For a pair, we want to maximize the probability that the image belongs to the class of its text, and that the text belongs to the class of its image.
+We therefore end up with two terms in the loss instead of one when we had only one modality.

+The complete loss maximizes these two probabilities for all pairs in a batch.
+Maximizing different probabilities at the same time prevents the vectors from randomly moving away from each other, as would happen if we maximized the probability of a single pair.
+Here, each vector moves away from the others, taking into account the fact that it must not approach another pair.

 ![representation6.png](representation6.png)

-Cette loss n'est pas écrite comme dans l'article mais elle vaut exactement la même chose, elle montre cependant plus explicitement la maximisation des deux probabilités pour chaque modalité.
-Pour s'en convaincre il suffit de faire le changement de varibale j=k sur la deuxème espérance de cette formule.
+This loss is not written exactly as it is in the article, but it is worth exactly the same; however, it shows more explicitly the maximization of the two probabilities for each modality.
+To be convinced of this, we can simply make the variable change j=k on the second expectation of this formula which comes from the article.

 ![representation7.PNG](representation7.PNG)